_May18.jpg)

 (continued on Day 61 results post)

+Do you know what MPA stands for?
+Marine Protected Areas.
 Marine Protected Areas have been scientifically proven to protect and enhance degraded ecosystems, including kelp forests and fish communities.
 They are basically areas of the ocean set aside as safehavens from fishing to protect and conserve marine life and habitat.

 The information above was taken from Heal the Bays website, click here for the link.